AkbarYusupov2003/Football-parser/README.md

-Football-parser
+Football-parser.
-Simple parser app on PyQt6 for Manchester United Fans
+Simple parser app on PyQt6 for Manchester United Fans.